Bounded orbits of Diagonalizable Flows on finite volume quotients of products of $SL_2(\mathbb{R})$: Introduction

 was also considered.
-Here $r_{\sigma_i} \geq 0$ and $r_{\sigma_1} + r_{\sigma_2} = 1$. \end{enumerate} In \S \ref{S:2} we record preliminaries on the hyperplane absolute game and the hyperplane potential game.
+Here $r_{\sigma_i} \geq 0$ and $r_{\sigma_1} + r_{\sigma_2} = 1$.
+The corresponding $E(F)$ was shown to be winning for Schmidt's game. \end{enumerate} In \S \ref{S:2} we record preliminaries on the hyperplane absolute game and the hyperplane potential game.
 These are variants of the classical game introduced by W. M. Schmidt \cite{Sc1}.
-The subsequent two sections are devoted to the proof of a special case of Theorem \ref{main thm}, namely when $\Gamma = \SL_{2}(\cO_K)$ where $K$ is a totally real field of degree $d$ over $\QQ$, $\cO_K$ is its ring of integers and $\Gamma$ is a lattice in $G = \SL_2(\RR) \times \dots \times \SL_{2}(\RR)$ via the Galois embedding.
+The subsequent two sections are devoted to the proof of a special case of Theorem \ref{main thm}, namely when $G$ equals product of $d$ copies of $\SL_2(\RR)$ and $\Gamma$ equals $\SL_{2}(\cO_K)\subset G$ where $K$ is a totally real field of degree $d$ over $\QQ$, $\cO_K$ is its ring of integers and $F$ is an arbitrary Ad-diagonalizable subgroup of $G$.
 This particular case of our theorem is connected to Diophantine approximation of vectors in $\RR^d$ by rationals in the number field $K$.
 Indeed, this case is the generalisation of the result of \cite{EGL} in (2) above.
-This case forms the bulk of our paper and is intimately connected to the number field analogue of Schmidt's conjecture mentioned above.
+This case forms the bulk of our paper and is intimately connected to the number field analogue of McMullen's result.
 We use a transference (``the Dani correspondence") to relate this case to the HAW property of certain vectors badly approximable by rationals in $K$ and prove this latter property.
 Finally we use the structure theory of Lie groups and Margulis arithmeticity theorem to conclude the proof of Theorem \ref{main thm}.
-We conclude the introduction with some remarks: \begin{enumerate} \item Let $G$ be a Lie group, $\Gamma$ be a lattice in $G$ and $F^{+} = \{g_t~:~t \geq 0\}$ a one-parameter diagonalizable subsemigroup of $G$.
-Consider the expanding horospherical subgroup of $G$ relative to $F$, namely
+We conclude the introduction with some remarks: \begin{enumerate} \item It is plausible that the method of proof developed in the present paper can be used to deal with the case where $G$ consists of products of $\SL_2(\RR)$ and $\SL_2(\mathbb{C})$.
+Indeed the main argument would then be carried out with an arbitrary number field rather than a totally real number field. \item Proposition \ref{main lemma} below, can be formulated for arbitrary number fields rather than just totally real ones.
+The proof is identical to the one presented here; we have restricted ourselves to totally real fields for notational ease. \item In Theorem 4.2 in his thesis \cite{Ly}, the last named author proved a more general version of Proposition 3.5 below.
+Specifically, the notion of winning used is slightly more general and a higher dimensional analogue of $\Bad(K,\rr)$ (defined below) is considered.
+This result can be used to verify \cite[Conjecture 7.1]{AGK} in some more cases, namely for certain Ad-semisimple one parameter flows on some special quotients of products of $\SL_n(\RR)$.
+Simultaneously and independently, the first three named authors established Theorem \ref{main thm}.
+We then agreed to join hands in this paper. \end{enumerate}